zunaed-88/My-Portfolio/README.md

 ### Academic Projects

 - **Image Classification with DNN’s and CNN using Tensorflow/Keras**
+  - Transfer learning with Auto-encoders and t-SNE for Cross-Dataset Generalization for Medical Imaging X-Rays
   - Implemented image classification using deep neural networks and convolutional neural networks.
   - Optimized multiclass classification on Kaggle datasets using transfer learning.
   - Deployed machine learning classification models using IBM Cloud service in CV studio.